pickhardt/Guiders-JS/README.md

     name: "Close",
     classString: "primary-button",
-    onclick: callback function for when the button is clicked (if name is "close" or "next", onclick defaults to guider.hideAll and guider.next respectively) }
+    onclick: callback function for when the button is clicked (if name is "close" or "next", onclick defaults to guiders.hideAll and guiders.next respectively) }
 buttonCustomHTML: (optional) custom HTML that gets appended to the buttons div
 description: text description that shows up inside the guider